roysaucedo/Principles/README.md

 # Principles Framework

 ## Purpose
 Everyone has principles that they live by.
 Most of the time they are stored in the back of our minds.
-Rarely do we consiously define them and let them drive our decision making process.
+Rarely do we consciously define them and let them drive our decision making process.
 This tool helps you to define what is important to you then when you encounter a big life decision, you can run them by your set life values rather than making emotional decisons.

 Logic>Emotions